saadpocalypse/Passion-Projects/Wordle Solver/Wordle Solver.md

 # Wordle Solver

 ## How it works
-I use a text file that contains all the words Wordle uses and thae file is filtered down with every guess made by the user.
+I use a text file that contains all the words Wordle uses and the file is filtered down with every guess made by the user.

 ## How to use
 ### 1. Make a guess on Wordle.